Online Presence Policy

 • Mid Michigan College does not tolerate discrimination, defamation, derogatory statements, libel, use of obscene language, political, product, cause, personal opinion, or religious belief endorsements, posts that constitute spam, speech that promotes or threatens acts of violence, sexual harassment, threatening or intimidating others, unlawful stalking or harassing of others, or any violation of privacy policies or laws on any account.

-• College employees, students, and guests creating or contributing to accounts must abide by federal, state, and local laws, as well as College policies.
+• College employees, students, and guests who create or contribute to accounts must abide by federal, state, and local laws, as well as College policies.

-• Prior to publication, account administrators must verify information for accuracy (including spelling, grammar, correct contact information, etc.); if a retraction or correction needs to be made, it should be done promptly.
+• Prior to publication, account moderators must verify information for accuracy (including spelling, grammar, correct contact information, etc.); if a retraction or correction needs to be made, it should be done promptly.

 • Reviewing Mid Michigan College’s Style Guide is recommended.